 One of the biggest reasons for veganism gaining people’s interest from around the world is the effects it has on the environment.

 According to the research conducted at the University of Oxford, it is believed that vegan-based diets can save up to 8 million lives in 2050 and cut global warming.
 It also states how veganism can reduce greenhouse emissions by two-thirds and can lead to savings for healthcare purposes.

-Also, veganism acknowledges and sheds light on the cruelty animals face in the dairy, farm industry.
+Also, veganism acknowledges and sheds light on the cruelty animals face in the dairy, and farm industry.